saltzmanjoelh/log-kit/README.md

 ## Logger.setTestName

 In the setup function of your tests, use this to add the test name to the logs.
-It will change the logs of `Logger.default.debug("!!!
+It will change the logs of `Logger.myCustomLogger.debug("!!!
 Logging debug details")`  from looking like this:
 > debug com.apple.dt.xctest.tool : !!!
 Logging debug details

 into this: